01Get the Latest Copies of Your Credit Reports

-Finally, if you send your dispute via certified mail with return receipt requested - which you should - you have proof of the time you mailed.
-This is important because credit bureaus have 30-45 days to investigate and respond to your dispute.
+Finally, if you send your dispute via certified mail with return receipt requested, which you should do, you have proof of the time you mailed.
+This is important because credit bureaus have 30–45 days to investigate and respond to your dispute.

 Since you'll be sending multiple disputes, you can keep a credit report dispute template on your computer that you can modify for different disputes and different credit bureaus.